Part 3

 Click Button

 *** As a side note, I've always wished they would remaster "Perfect."
-Following the pause for percussion, there's a key change at the 2:11 mark that's a bit muted right at the moment you'd like it boosted.
-There are some great peak notes belted on "...try to be perfect for you," and it would add so much to that apex moment of the song if the volume had been maintained.
-I've always wondered what happened there.
+Following the pause for percussion, there's a key change at the 2:11 mark, and it sounds a bit muted right at the moment you'd like it boosted.
+Those peak notes belted on "...try to be perfect for you" add so much to that apex moment in the song, but feel overlooked.

 A "Fit" Ending to Part 3